-Interstitial cystitis is a chronic bladder condition that causes pain and pressure in the bladder in the absence of a urinary tract infection.
-There are two subtypes of interstitial cystitis: nonulcerative and ulcerative.
-Symptoms range from mild to severe.
+Interstitial cystitis is a chronic urological condition that causes pain and pressure in the bladder in the absence of a urinary tract infection.
+There are two subtypes of interstitial cystitis: nonulcerative and ulcerative and symptoms range from mild to severe.
 Most people will experience frequent urination, dyspareunia, a constant urge to urinate and pelvic pain.

 A study found that 18% of those with interstitial cystitis also had migraine.1